ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

 ## 6. Install Kubectl on your local dev machine: [Install Kubernetes Tools](https://kubernetes.io/docs/tasks/tools/)

-## 7. Create the highly-available load-balancer with a virtual IP address for access to the kubernetes API Server endpoint
+## 7. Create the highly-available load-balancer with a virtual IP address for access to the Kubernetes API Server endpoint

-1.  ssh into both load balancer nodes, and install `keepalived` and `haproxy`
+1. SSH into both load balancer nodes, and install `keepalived` and `haproxy`

     ```bash
     sudo apt install keepalived haproxy